Custom eLearning Solutions

 Example:

-A gamified activity turns drafting thank‑you notes into a team challenge.
-Teams start with a generic message and rewrite it to make it personal, specific and aligned with the organisation’s mission.
+Create more repeat practice on critical tasks without pulling teams away from the operation for long.
+Teams start with a generic message and rewrite it to make it personal, specific and aligned with the organization's mission.
 Points are awarded for authenticity and adherence to the brand voice.

 1